Brock Lesnar: Professional wrestling style and persona

 Since Lesnar's debut, he was portrayed as a powerhouse athlete.
 He is often called by his nickname "The Beast Incarnate" or simply "The Beast".
 During his initial run when he was consistently main-eventing, WWE was in what is labeled by the company and fans as the "Ruthless Aggression Era".
 His go-to finishing maneuver for his entire career has been a fireman's carry facebuster known as the F-5 (or The Verdict when he wrestled outside of WWE).
 After his return in 2012, Lesnar focused on an MMA-oriented gimmick, sporting MMA gloves during his matches and adding the Kimura lock as a submission hold.
 Lesnar is also known for performing several suplexes (especially German suplexes) on his rivals, with these often being described as the opponent being taken to "Suplex City", named after an ad-lib Lesnar delivered to Roman Reigns during their WrestleMania 31 match.
 Lesnar has been managed by Paul Heyman for the majority of his WWE career with Heyman being Lesnar's mouthpiece for storylines and feuds.

 Throughout the second half of the 2010s, Lesnar began to receive an increasing amount of criticism for his character and performances.
 Many reporters thought his Suplex City character "jumped the shark" and his matches had "become formulaic".
 He was largely criticized due to his absences from television during his time as Universal Champion.
 It was pointed out that he had the longest world championship reign since Hulk Hogan, but only defended the title 13 times, all on pay-per-views, with Tim Fiorvanti from ESPN commenting that he had "removed the top title on Monday Night Raw from circulation".
-The short length of his matches were also criticized by journalists and fans.
+The short length of his matches was also criticized by journalists and fans.
 Former WWE Champion Bob Backlund criticized the fact that Lesnar used mostly suplexes during his matches, saying "it gets old to do the same thing over and over and over again".